knetikmedia/knetikcloud-csharp-net20-client/docs/UsersApi.md

 <a name="updateusertemplate"></a>
 # **UpdateUserTemplate**
-> ModelTemplateResource UpdateUserTemplate (string id, ModelTemplateResource userTemplateResource)
+> TemplateResource UpdateUserTemplate (string id, TemplateResource userTemplateResource)

 Update a user template